adomokos/climb_that_mountain/blog/2017/08/string_calculator_with_applicative_functors.md

             calculator "1,2,3" `shouldBe` 6
 ```

-This works really well for simple cases, but what should I do when there is a non-numeric string in the input arguments?
-The program crashes:
+This works for simple cases, but what should I do when there is a non-numeric string in the input arguments?

 ```haskell
         it "returns 0 for '1,2,!'" $ do